pospi/talk-solidity-blockchain-intro/solidity-notes.md

 https://github.com/androlo/sol-tester & https://github.com/smartcontractproduction/sol-unit

-- Simulates executing using the JavaScript VM https://github.com/ethereumjs/ethereumjs-vm
+- Simulates executing using the JavaScript EVM implementation
 - Interface is a base `Test` contract providing assertion methods, which should create instances of your testee contracts internally in order to assert against them.
-'Real' unit tests in the sense that they're run directly against the code.
+Provides 'real' unit tests in the sense that they're run directly against the code.

 http://dapple.readthedocs.io/en/master/

 - Is actually a complete Dapp development suite, but contains a similar test runner to `sol-unit`.
 - Early days but seriously worth a look!
 Provides an IPFS data layer in addition to Solidity compilation & deployment, and text & CLI-driven versions of most of the functionality of Mix (simulating chains, transactions, accounts etc).
 I expect `dappfile` could easily become a standard.
-- Adds natspec-style debugging: `//@warn`, `//@info`, `//@log` & `//@debug` along with any message containing dynamic blocks delimited by `\``.
+- Adds natspec-style debugging: `//@warn`, `//@info`, `//@log` & `//@debug` along with any message containing dynamic blocks delimited by backticks.
 More at http://dapple.readthedocs.io/en/master/logging/

 ???

 Worth a mention RE integration tests: https://www.destroyallsoftware.com/talks/boundaries